 Then, Move On

 Look, I can’t sit here and tell you I never get in a bad mood.
-Life’s unpredictable, and circumstances often spiral us in a negative mindset.
+Life is unpredictable, and circumstances often spiral us into a negative mindset.

 But what separates the positive people from the negative people is that positive folks never STAY in a bad mood.
 Sometimes I’m in a bad mood for a whole day.
 But I will never accept that.